-Recognize and count (as data) women as key actors in the sector, and remove context-specific social and institutional barriers to women's full engagement - including as leaders - at all levels and in all areas of policy-making representing half of the fisheries workforce and businesses.
+Recognize and count (as data) women as key actors in the sector, and remove context-specific social and institutional barriers to women's full engagement - including as leaders - at all levels and in all areas of policymaking representing half of the fisheries workforce and businesses.

-COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) Fish food system functions: • Many nations are investing in improved (including more gender-equitable) governance through alignment with the SSF Guidelines (FAO 2018), but such commitments are at risk with attention turned to COVID-19 responses. • To be effective, COVID-19 recovery efforts and broader sector policy development and 8.1 Fisheries and other relevant government agencies engage national and regional networks of women fish processors and traders in monitoring fish food systems and developing local to national responses to COVID-19 and in meeting the pre-existing commitment to the SSF Guidelines.
+COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) Fish food system functions: • Many nations are investing in improved (including more gender-equitable) governance through alignment with the SSF Guidelines (FAO 2018), but such commitments are at risk with attention turned to COVID-19 responses. • To be effective, COVID-19 recovery efforts and broader sector policy development and implementation and Fisheries and other relevant government agencies engage national and regional networks of women fish processors and traders in monitoring fish food systems and developing local to national responses to COVID-19 and in meeting the pre-existing commitment to the SSF Guidelines.
 National guidelines need local input to design, implement and monitor well.
-National fisheries departments, in collaboration with/including extension and statistics units and nongovernmental partners (extension NGOs) should challenge existing views of fish food systems as men's domains by gathering, analyzing and reporting gender-balanced data (on women and men in both pre-production and along all post-production supply chain nodes) Moreover, extension services that Men must also be engaged when addressing sociocultural barriers to women's participation in local governance.
+National fisheries departments, in collaboration with/including extension and statistics units, and nongovernmental partners (extension NGOs) should challenge existing views of fish food systems as men's domains, by gathering, analyzing and reporting gender-balanced data (on women and men in both pre-production and along all post-production supply chain nodes) and extension services that employ, reach and benefit women and men equally (Kleiber et al. In press).
+Men also need to be engaged when addressing sociocultural barriers to women's participation in local governance.
 National departments, including those concerned with extension (e.g. equivalent to Department of Agriculture, Forestry & Fisheries, Ministry of Fisheries Development) and statistics (e.g. National Bureau of Statistics).
-Public and private Quality fisheries governance from local to national scales is improved, per the SSF Guidelines.
-The rule of law and accountability are improved in fisheries spaces and markets.
-Fisheries policies, from local to national levels, better reflect women's and men's needs, and safer and more dignified work becomes available for both 2030 implementation and employ, reach and benefit women and men equally. monitoring, control, and
+Public and private monitoring, control, and Quality fisheries governance from local to national scales is improved, in line with the SSF Guidelines.
+Rule of law and accountability are improved in fisheries spaces and markets.
+Fisheries policies, from local to national levels, better reflect women's and men's needs, and safer and more dignified work becomes available for both women and men in fisheries.
+2030